MoneyCrush financial blog

 So take them as an opportunity to learn, and adjust for future months.
 For example, if you’re caught without funds for a car repair, make a note to start a car repair fund — and then do it, even if it means you need to make some extra money somewhere or cut back in other areas.
 If you figure out that you typically spend $300 on birthday gifts through the course of the year, build that into your budget as well by starting a gift fund that you put 25 bucks a month into.

 Organize your spending plan so that the things that are most important to you get funded first.
-Things like shelter, food, basic transportation should top the list.
+Things like somewhere to live, food, and basic transportation should top the list.
 Prioritize, and when you do have extra money, save some of it to smooth out those less-than-perfect months.

 Give yourself some wiggle room